-If I had $1 for every time I had a conversation with smart-but-frazzled startup employees trying to understand the financial jargon around their ISO AMT, I could, well…. buy my wife and I a really nice dinner. 🥗 💑 🥂
+If I had $1 for every time I spoke with smart (but slightly frazzled) startup employees trying to make sense of ISO AMT jargon, I could treat my wife and myself to a very nice dinner. 🥗 💑 🥂

 Yeah, I know it’s not exactly millionaire lifestyle from that $1 per conversation, but it is a really, really nice dinner worth hundreds of dollars.